Below is a list of commonly asked questions about getting involved. The answers are a bit further down.

 Look on this website for information to help you with your project.
 If you can't find what you need, try broadening your search.
 Your school library, local library, or regional council may also be able to help.
 We are not able to respond to student requests for information for specific school projects.

 Do you have free posters/resources available for school classrooms?

 Most of our education resources are available on our for teachers pages.
-Our factsheets, posters, teacher resources, and video clips can all be downloaded free of charge.

 Do you provide information for university students' and academics' research projects?

-The DOC website covers all aspects of conservation science and management.
+This website covers all aspects of conservation science and management.
 Our publications pages are a good place to start.

 From time to time, DOC has opportunities for tertiary students to help with research projects.
 Due to resourcing constraints, we are not usually able to offer research funding grants.
 To find out about potential research projects in your area or subject field, contact your local DOC office, or conservED@doc.govt.nz.

 If you are looking for a particular DOC publication check the publications section of this website.
 We also have publications listed throughout the site so also try the search engine.

 If the publication you want is not on our site then check with your public library.
 The library will either have a copy in their collection, or be able to help you find and request it from the National Library.
 All DOC publications are legally required to be deposited with the National Library.